 The Body is a Complete Unit

 Lots of people talk about the gut being the ‘root’ of everything.
 Others will claim it’s the spleen, or the liver, or….
 Listen.
 No. There typically is no one ‘root.’
-The body is a whole.
-A unit.
+The body is a whole unit.
 What affects one area, affects the whole thing.
 There is no way for something to affect just one organ and not others.
 We’re dealing with a holistic view here.

-Second, this is not going to be a quick diet or short-term fix, and then you go back to your old ways.
+This is not going to be a quick diet or short-term fix, and then you go back to your old ways.
 The body is built by what happens within it long-term (diet, exercise, etc.).
 Short-term fixes may help somewhat, in the short-term.
 But if you want long-term health, then you have to change your habits.

 This approach is going to be different.